 To come to Canada as a skilled immigrant, you must use our Express Entry system.
 This process includes:

 - finding out if you may be eligible

 - creating a free online Express Entry profile.

-Note: Completing an online Express Entry profile or entering the pool does not guarantee that you will get an invitation to apply for permanent residence.
+Completing an online Express Entry profile or entering the pool doesn’t guarantee that we’ll invite you to apply for permanent residence.

 Before you start

 - This is not mandatory if:

-- you got at least one year of recent work experience in Canada, or
+- you have at least one year of recent work experience in Canada OR

 - your work experience is in a skilled trade (skilled manual work)